faheemk23/Social-media-app/README.md

-# BuzzBird
+# Social Media App

-[BuzzBird](https://social-media-app-gilt.vercel.app/) - A social media website where you can connect with your friends.
+[Link](https://social-media-app-gilt.vercel.app/) - A social media website where you can connect with your friends.

 ## How to install and run locally?